Fire at Mexico Pemex gas facility kills 26

 Earlier this month, four Pemex workers were injured after a fire broke out at the Madero refinery in Tamaulipas.
 Another blaze at the same refinery occurred on August 13.

+A number of blazes at Pemex facilities have been caused by illegal tapping of pipelines, which have been preyed upon by criminal gangs.
+Tamaulipas, which borders the United States, has been ravaged by drug gangs in recent years.

-(Reporting by Adriana Barrera, David Alire Garcia and Lizbeth Diaz; Editing by Dave Graham, Bob Burgdorfer, Carol Bishopric, Gary Hill and Daniel Magnowski)
+(Reporting by Adriana Barrera, David Alire Garcia and Lizbeth Diaz; editing by Dave Graham, Bob Burgdorfer, Carol Bishopric, Gary Hill)